 The spectral properties of near-field noise are now investigated.
-The pressure spectra measured at the axial locations x = 0, 5D, 10D, 15D, and 20D along the line r = 7.5D are thus presented in figure 5 for the four jets considered, as functions of the Strouhal number, for $0.05 \le \text{St} \le 6.4$ .
+The pressure spectra measured at the axial locations x = 0, 5D, 10D, 15D, and 20D along the line r = 7.5D are presented in figure 5 for the four jets considered, as functions of the Strouhal number, for $0.05 \le \text{St} \le 6.4$ .
 The modifications of the shape of the spectra with the axial position x/D are significant.
-They are expected to be connected with the variations of subsonic and supersonic jet noise with the radiation angles.
+They are expected to be connected with the variations of subsonic and supersonic jet noise with the radiation angles [2, 3].

-For the subsonic jets in figures 5(a) and 5(b), as the axial position increases, the pressure levels are higher, and the spectra display narrower shapes with frequency peaks at lower Strouhal numbers.
-These changes are clearly illustrated by the black and cyan curves obtained respectively at x = 0 and at x = 20D.
-Remark for instance that for the $M_j = 0.9$ jet, the maximum sound levels are observed at St = 0.7 at x = 0, but at St = 0.13 at x = 20D.
-The contribution of aerodynamic pressure is visible in the near-field spectra, specially at the downstream locations x = 15D and x = 20D.
-The aerodynamic and acoustic components seem however well distinct in terms of frequency.
-The separating Strouhal numbers appear around St = 0.08for the $M_j = 0.6$ jet, and around St = 0.05 for the $M_j = 0.9$ jet, which is similar with the experimental observations of Arndt et al. who noticed that the near-field pressure fluctuations are acoustic for wave numbers kr > 2.0, yielding, at r = 7.5D, St > 0.071 for the Mach 0.6 jet and St > 0.047 for the Mach 0.9 jet.
-Note in addition that the sound levels presented above have been calculated by integrating only the acoustical part of the pressure spectra.
+For the subsonic jets in figures 5(a) and 5(b), as the axial position increases, the pressure levels are higher, and the spectra become narrower and peak at lower Strouhal numbers.
+These changes are clearly illustrated by the black and cyan curves obtained respectively at the locations x = 0 and x = 20D.
+For the $M_j = 0.9$ jet, the peak Strouhal number is thus for instance St = 0.7 at x = 0, but St = 0.13 at x = 20D.
+Contributions of aerodynamic pressure to the near-field spectra are visible for the Mach 0.6 jet.
+They are indicated by the pressure-level increase noticed in figure 5(a) at low Strouhal numbers, especially at the downstream location x = 20D (cyan curve).
+The aerodynamic and acoustic components seem however distinct in terms of frequency.
+The acoustic components appear in particular to be predominant for Strouhal numbers $St \ge 0.08$ at $M_j = 0.6$ , and for $St \ge 0.05$ at $M_j = 0.9$ , which is similar with the experimental observations of Arndt et al. [21] who showed that the near-field pressure fluctuations are acoustic for wave numbers kr > 2.0, yielding, at r = 7.5D, St > 0.071 for the Mach 0.6 jet and St > 0.047 for the Mach 0.9 jet.
+Note in addition that the sound levels presented in figures 3 and 4 have been calculated by integrating only the acoustical part of the pressure spectra.